 NOTE: Elevated permissions are required in Vista and later to install the driver. s

 I recommend using runtime linking to the C interface (manually loading the library) in C++, in much the same as the interop calls from .NET work.
 However you can also use the .LIB and header files provided to link at compile time if that suits your application better.

-There are examples and usage instructions for the 32bit version on the original author's site ( www.Logix4u.net ) and below in the download links.
+There are examples and usage instructions for the 32bit version on the original author's site Logix4u (note I have removed links as they reportidly no longer active and their site appears to have been impacted by malware) and below in the download links.

 To use the 64bit (x64) port (from a 64bit application), all you need to do, is use my x64 compatible DLL called InpOutx64.DLL, either using InpOutx64.lib or runtime linking (LoadLibrary, GetProcAddress etc.).
 Everything else is the same as the 32bit (InpOut32) DLL.